Mesothelioma Diagnosis and Treatment

 For peritoneal mesothelioma the doctor may also look inside the abdomen

 with a special tool called a peritoneoscope.
-The peritoneoscope is put
+The peritoneoscope is put into

 Biopsy